 - Life Insurance Policies

 - Pros and Cons

-Protective Life was recently party to a few high-profile deals.
-In 2018, Protective purchased Liberty Mutual’s life insurance and annuity line—Liberty Life Assurance Company of Boston, which represented Protective’s 56th acquisition.
-And, in 2015, Protective was itself acquired by Dai-Ichi Life Insurance Company, Ltd., one of Japan’s largest insurers.
-While the web of mergers and acquisitions among insurers is dynamic, Protective continues to operate out of its Alabama headquarters.
+Recently, Protective has been involved in a few high-profile deals.
+In 2018, it acquired Liberty Life Assurance Company of Boston from Liberty Mutual, marking its 56th acquisition.
+In 2015, Protective itself was purchased by Dai-Ichi Life Insurance Company, Ltd., one of Japan’s largest insurers.
+Despite the dynamic nature of mergers and acquisitions among insurers, Protective continues to operate from its Alabama base.